How classic car-friendly is your state?

 Maryland has the same “weekends, holidays, and special events” clauses that most other states have, which means that you might not want to bother getting the antique or street rod plates if you plan on driving it to work occasionally.

-What’s nice about Maryland, though, is that it assesses its 6-percent sales tax on the value stated on the bill of sale if the vehicle is over seven years old.
-That’s a nice advantage when the NADA book value on a classic vehicle assumes that it’s in concours condition, while you bought a $1500 beater that you’re hoping to drive someday… as you restore it.
+What’s nice about Maryland, though, is that it assesses its 6% sales tax on the value stated on the bill of sale if the vehicle is over seven years old.
+That’s a nice advantage when the NADA book value on a classic vehicle assumes that it’s in concours-ready condition, while you went and bought a $1,500 beater that you’re hoping to drive as you restore it.

-The weather is decent in coastal Maryland most of the year, and snow isn’t much of a concern overall, but Oakland County (in the western part of the state) receives an average of 80–100 inches of snow a year, leaving classic vehicles in the barn for a good chunk of the year.
+The weather’s decent in coastal Maryland most of the year and snow isn’t that much of a concern, but Oakland County in the western part of the state gets an average of 80 to 100 inches of snow a year, leaving classic vehicles in the barn for a good chunk of the year.

 39. Pennsylvania